NixOS/rfcs/rfcs/0035-default-name-from-pname.md

 Care should be taken to assure that position information is transferred correctly (implemented in [`0c1d5d1`][positionInfo]) and to add an assertion that the generated name is consistent with the actual name if all three attributes are present (implemented in [`e0d2348`][checkConsistent]).
+Because some packages already define a prefix to their `pname`-`version` pair (for
+example: `python2.7-setuptools-40.2.0`), it might be better to use `lib.strings.hasSuffix` here instead of `(==)`.

-`git cherry-pick`-ing these three commits should be sufficient to get this RFC implemented.
+`git cherry-pick`-ing these three commits (keeping the mentioned caviats in mind) should be sufficient to get this RFC implemented.
 It is discouraged to continue on the original PR, since a lot of it has gone out of date since.

 # Drawbacks
 [drawbacks]: #drawbacks